 Becker was “an American cultural anthropologist and interdisciplinary thinker and writer.
 He wrote several books on human motivation and behavior, most notably the 1974 Pulitzer Prize-winning work, The Denial of Death.
 In it, he argues that “the basic motivation for human behavior is our biological need to control our basic anxiety, to deny the terror of death.”
 (Keen 1973).
 Becker suggested that a significant function of culture is to provide successful ways to engage in death denial.”

 Becker didn’t just influence the Death Positive movement.
 He also influenced a group of psychologists who developed Terror Management Theory (TMT).

 “The theory was inspired by the writings of Becker, and was initiated by two relatively simple questions: Why do people have such a great need to feel good about themselves?; and Why do people have so much trouble getting along with those different from themselves?”

 More explanation on How the Unrelenting Fear of Death Shapes Our Behavior.

 It is likely that the fear of death has influenced major events in world history.
-I break down how Donald Trump won the US Presidential election by employing death and death imagery in the video– Trump and the Fear of Death.
+Several people, including Caitlin in this video, have shown how Donald Trump won the US Presidential election, and gained a blindly loyal following by employing death and death imagery